MicrosoftDocs/windows-itpro-docs/windows/privacy/required-diagnostic-events-fields-windows-11-24H2.md

 - **DownloadPriority**  Indicates the priority of the download activity.
 - **DownloadStartTimeUTC**  Download start time to measure the length of the session.
 - **EventType**  Possible values are "Child", "Bundle", "Release" or "Driver".
-- **FlightId**  The specific id of the flight the device is getting.
+- **FlightId**  The specific ID of the flight the device is getting.
 - **HandlerInfo**  HandlerInfo Blob.
 - **HandlerType**  HandlerType Blob.
 - **HostName**  Identifies the hostname.